Explainer - Trump's China tariffs: Paid by US importers, not by China

 Walmart Inc, the world's largest retailer, and department store chain Macy's Inc have warned of an increase in prices for shoppers due to higher tariffs on goods from China.

-Global steel and aluminum import tariffs increased the price of steel products by nearly 9per cent last year, pushing up costs for steel users by US$5.6 billion, according to a study by the Peterson Institute for International Economics.
+Global steel and aluminium import tariffs increased the price of steel products by nearly 9 per cent last year, pushing up costs for steel users by US$5.6 billion, according to a study by the Peterson Institute for International Economics.

 U.S. companies and consumers paid US$3 billion a month in additional taxes because of tariffs on Chinese goods and on global metals imports, according to a study by the Federal Reserve Bank of New York, Princeton University, and Columbia University.
 Companies shouldered an additional US$1.4 billion in costs related to lost efficiency in 2018, the study found.